 - Feel free to fold some chopped pecans or walnuts into the batter.

-- You’ll want to mix the brown sugar, cinnamon, and melted butter together just before you need them.
+- You’ll want to mix the brown sugar, cinnamon, and melted butter swirl together just before you need it.
 You want the butter still to be melted (when mixed with the other swirl ingredients) so that the mixture swirls easily into the cake batter.